lewdev/backup-mysql-db-script/README.md

 USAGE
 =====
+You may use 'daily', 'weekly', or 'monthly' as the first argument to use the appropriate naming convention for the zip file.

     ./mysql-backup.sh daily

-You may use 'daily', 'weekly', or 'monthly' as the first argument to have the following result:
+    ./mysql-backup.sh weekly

+    ./mysql-backup.sh monthly

     # "daily"
     /path/to/backup/dir/database-a.sql.today.zip